ValidMind for model development 3 — Integrate custom tests

 Confusion Matrix Test Dataset

-The ConfusionMatrix:test_dataset evaluates the classification model’s ability to correctly identify positive and negative cases by comparing predicted labels to true labels.
-The resulting confusion matrix presents the counts of true positives, true negatives, false positives, and false negatives, providing a comprehensive view of model prediction outcomes.
-The matrix displays the distribution of correct and incorrect predictions for both classes, enabling assessment of model accuracy and error types.
+The ConfusionMatrix:test_dataset evaluates the classification model’s ability to correctly identify positive and negative cases by comparing predicted labels against true labels.
+The resulting confusion matrix displays the counts of true positives, true negatives, false positives, and false negatives, providing a comprehensive view of model prediction outcomes.
+The matrix is structured with true labels on the vertical axis and predicted labels on the horizontal axis, with each cell indicating the count for a specific prediction-actual combination.

 Key insights:

-• Balanced true positive and true negative counts: The model correctly identified 205 true positives and 198 true negatives, indicating similar effectiveness in recognizing both classes.
+• Balanced true positive and true negative counts: The model correctly identified 208 true positives and 198 true negatives, indicating similar effectiveness in detecting both classes.

-• Comparable false positive and false negative rates: There are 115 false positives and 119 false negatives, suggesting that misclassification rates are distributed relatively evenly between the two error types.
+• Comparable false positive and false negative rates: There are 116 false positives and 115 false negatives, suggesting that misclassification rates are nearly equivalent for both types of errors.

 The confusion matrix reveals that the model demonstrates balanced performance across both classes, with similar rates of correct and incorrect predictions for positive and negative cases.
-The distribution of errors does not indicate a strong bias toward either class, and the majority of predictions are accurate, supporting the model’s overall reliability on the test dataset.
+The near-equal distribution of false positives and false negatives indicates that the model does not disproportionately favor one class over the other in its predictions.
+This balanced error profile supports consistent model behavior across the evaluated dataset.

 Figures